icons8/lunacy-docs/docs/export.md

 ## Exporting a project

 **Note:** To be able to export a project, you should have at least one artboard in it.
-Also, bear in mind that during export of projects, Lunacy ignores all objects that are beyond artboards, as well as main components.
+Also, bear in mind that during export of projects, Lunacy ignores all layers that are beyond artboards, as well as main components.

 When exporting a project, Lunacy creates folders whose names correspond to the names of pages in the project.
-Inside these folders, Lunacy creates separate files for each object available on the respective page.
-Grouped objects and component instances are viewed as single objects.
+Inside these folders, Lunacy creates separate files for each layer available on the respective page.
+Grouped layers and component instances are viewed as single layers.

 To export a project:

-1. Press `Esc` to deselect all objects.
+1. Press `Esc` to deselect all layers.
 The **Export project** section appears in the Inspector.
 2. Define the export settings as described <a href="https://docs.icons8.com/export/#export-settings-size-suffixprefix-format">above</a>.
 3. Click **Export Project**.
 4. In the displayed dialog box, browse to the target folder and confirm your intent.